Lorries in the workplace

 - Co-operation between delivering and receiving companies to ensure you deliver safely;

 - Minimise the need for reversing.
-Where it can't be avoided, ensure reversing areas are well designed, pedestrians are kept away, and provide aids such as reversing alarms, vehicle-CCTV and trained marshalls where appropriate.
+Where it can't be avoided, ensure reversing areas are well designed, pedestrians are kept away, and provide aids such as reversing alarms, vehicle-CCTV and trained marshals where appropriate.
 More guidance is in publications INDG199 and HSG136;

 - Make sure drivers are aware that truck and trailer parking brakes should always be used.
 Never rely on ground being completely level.
 'Spoken word' handbrake warning devices may be appropriate.